Using Relay with a Network Filter

 Can I use Relay with another filter?

 Yes.
-Relay is a cloud-based filter for Google Chromebooks that ensures safety and CIPA-compliance any time and anywhere.
+Relay is a cloud-based filter for multi-OS devices that ensures safety and CIPA-compliance any time and anywhere.
 That means you do not need to use another filter – but you can.

 If you want to use Relay as the ONLY filter, even on a school network: